 I can’t tell you for sure that I have a solution for this problem, but this year I was serious about achieving this goal.
 To find my inner self and stay positive and most importantly feel productive every single day.
 I did a little bit of digging into my past, how my mother lived her life in a very small town and even though she didn’t have a major accomplishment in her life (AS PER HER), how did she manage to stay positive and productive.
 This led to a revelation.
 We are missing out on very small things in life and are only looking at the bigger picture.

-I know it seems silly and really not necessary, but I have practiced this since almost a year.
+It seems silly and really not necessary, but I have practiced this since almost a year.
 The days that I couldn’t do this felt so empty, or I was so irritated that why couldn’t I even do such a small task that probably takes 5 minutes in a day.

 The days I did make the bed or Subhechhu did and I merely saw the crisp bed, gave me a sense of joy that when I come back to it at night, it will be this welcoming place where I can just get peace.
 Enough Said, TRY IT!